-A couple of weeks ago I received this question from a reader who is transitioning to a new career as a ‘mature’ jobseeker.
+A couple of weeks ago I received this question from a reader who is transitioning to a new career as a ‘mature’ jobseeker about job interviews.

 “…my question for you is how do I answer the subtle and no so subtle questions of age from prospective employers?
 I’ve already got one the remark’ aren’t you a little mature for the position.”

-Before I share my answer, I recommend that if you are a mature job seeker, that you never ever initiate the age talk.
+Before I share my answer, I recommend that if you are a mature job seeker, that you never ever initiate the age talk during job interviews.
 It will come across as your issue or hang up, not theirs.
 Secondly, don’t assume that age is their issue with you.
 Even a clever way to bring age into the conversation may not diffuse uneasiness if the employer has an issue.
 Or uneasiness that you bought it up.

 Here is my response to the reader.
 Again, this is an edited version of my response:

-In regards to age, if you have opened the door on the age discussion, then it would be a problem.
+In regards to age, if you have opened the door on the age discussion during job interviews, then it would be a problem.
 If any part of your CV or resume indicates more than 15 years, the question will come up.
 Job seekers often feel that everything he or she has ever done has to go on the resume.
 The last 10 years with the most relevance should go on your resume.